XuShenLZ/dataMPC_parking/README.md

 3. Deep Learning Toolbox (For network training and predicting)

 ## Change log
+### 07/28/2020
+1. Changed the `learning/gen_feature_label.m` so that it will switch between mid-point mode or free hyperplane mode
+2. Added mid-point into `learning/train_network.m` and seperated the normalization process.
+(The normalized variable is not used for training now) Also added a new variable `reg_data` for regression toolbox.
+3. Created a new script for prediction and visualization in mid-point mode. (`learning/predict_vs_opt_midepoint.m`)

 ### 07/27/2020
 1. Customized the training code (`learning/train_network.m`)
 2. Check the network prediction vs opt (`learning/predict_vs_opt.m`)